alibaba/yalantinglibs/src/struct_pack/doc/struct_pack_layout_EN.md

 # 4. Unknown fields(Optional)

-For backward/forward compatibility, new added fields are of type `struct_pack::compatible<T>`  be appended at the end of the object.
+For backward/forward compatibility, new fields of type `struct_pack::compatible<T>` will be appended at the end of the object.
 If `compatible<T>` is present, the total data size **must** be stored in the meta information.

 During deserialization, unknown `compatible<T>` fields are omitted and skipped.
 For `compatible<T>` fields not present, it is desensitized as empty value.